How to remove spaces from a string in Python

 Get started with Replit

-It will write the code, test for errors, and deploy your app from that simple description.
-All you need is the idea.
+The Agent writes the code, tests for errors, and deploys your app for you.
 Start building with Replit.